quicwg/multipath/draft-ietf-quic-multipath.md

 When an endpoint sends a PATH_ABANDON frame, there may still be some packets in transit from the peer.
-Further, if an endpoint receives a PATH_ABANDON frame, it may still receive reordered packets on the abanded path.
-Endpoints SHOULD promptly send PATH_ACK frames for all unacknowledge packets received on an abondoned path if path state is still retained to do so.
+Further, if an endpoint receives a PATH_ABANDON frame, it may still receive reordered packets on the abandoned path.
+Endpoints SHOULD promptly send PATH_ACK frames for all unacknowledged packets received on an abandoned path if path state is still retained to do so.

 PATH_ACK frames have to be sent on a different path than the path being abandoned after sending the PATH_ABANDON frame as connection IDs are immediately retired.